PedrelliLuca/ToonTanks/README.md

 ### Health pack

-Health packs heal the player tank on hit if their health is less than the starting one.
-If the tank is at full health, the health packs can be picked up but they have no affect.
+Health packs heal the tank at contact if the current health is less than the starting one.
+If the tank is at full health, healrh packs can be picked up but they have no effect.
 The healing amount can be set from the editor.

-Fun fact: health packs work like projectiles: they deal damage on hit, except of the fact that their damage is negative, i.e. it adds health to the player instead of subtracting it!
+Fun fact: at their core, health packs work like projectiles!
+They deal damage on hit, except their damage is negative, i.e. it adds health to the player instead of subtracting it!